sueszli/blog/barrier pattern.md

 }
 ```

-and in case you were wondering what using the akka-framework would look like in java:
+and in case you were wondering what leveraging the akka-framework would look like in java:

 ```java
 package code;